sambittarai/Hopfield-Neural-Network/README.md

 # Hopfield-Neural-Network
-This repository contains the implementation of Hopfield Network and using the network as auto-associative memory for Image retrieval.
+This repository contains the implementation of Hopfield Network using Hebbian Learning algorithm.
+The network is used as auto-associative memory for Image retrieval.

 ## Task 1